DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 ```

 ## Loopback
 Once we have the _interfaces_ file created, we can edit it to configure the loopback address.
-It should look like what's shown below when we're donw.
+It should look like what's shown below when we're done.

 ```
 ~ # cat /etc/network/interfaces